-Examples of successful clinical and non-clinical Improvement in Medical Practice projects that have been previously approved ABO for MOC credit are listed below, some of which have been developed using AAO IRIS® Registry dashboard data.
+Examples of successful clinical and non-clinical Improvement in Medical Practice projects that have been previously approved ABO for Continuing Certification credit are listed below, some of which have been developed using AAO IRIS® Registry dashboard data.
 You are encouraged to browse these project plans and use them as templates to design a project relevant to your own practice or clinical interests.
 Projects developed according to one of the templates below do not need pre-approval from the ABO.

 Clinical Project Samples